-Vehicle hit and killed pedestrian in downtown Indy
+Pedestrian hit and killed in downtown Indy

 INDIANAPOLIS (WISH) — A man was struck and killed by a vehicle early Sunday morning.